microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

   if no resource attribute:
     if Decl is vector, matrix, or otherwise numeric type: set basic flag
-    else if Decl is not an implicit type (if it is a udt): recurse through members, set resource class flags that are found set contains_numeric if the UDT contains a numeric member
+    else if Decl is struct or class type (if it is a udt): recurse through members, set resource class flags that are found set contains_numeric if the UDT contains a numeric member
     else: